apache/steve/v3/README.md

 ## History

-v1 was a set of command-line tools to run voting on a host server, with the participants ssh'ing to that server to cast votes.
+v1 was a set of command-line tools to run voting on a host server, with the people ssh'ing to that server to cast votes.

-v2 was a webapp and data server to run the voting process, utilizing LDAP authentication for the participants.
+v2 was a webapp and data server to run the voting process, utilizing LDAP authentication for the people voting.

 v3 is intended (primarily) to revamp the data model/storage and the webui frameworks, using more recent technologies for greater leverage.